 W

 e have been in practice for over 55 years collectively and have been around long enough to appreciate that each new generation of kids comes with its own struggle of the times.
-Over the past 10 years or so, the children in Dr. Hansen’s former private practice in Olympia and, more recently, in his practice at Madigan Army Medical Center all too often were presenting with ever increasing behavioral dysregulation to include extreme tantrums, aggression to peers and adults, destruction of property, negative mood, threats to harm self or others, and self-injury.
-As Dr. Hansen started to ponder what was going on, it has been increasingly clear that the common thread appeared to be an ever-growing consumption of media.
+Over the past 10 years or so, the children in Dr. Hansen’s former private practice in Olympia and, more recently, in his practice at Madigan Army Medical Center all too often presented with ever-increasing behavioral dysregulation to include extreme tantrums, aggression to peers and adults, destruction of property, negative mood, threats to harm self or others, and self-injury.
+As Dr. Hansen pondered what was happening, it has become increasingly clear that the common thread appeared to be an ever-growing consumption of media.

-Dr. Doan is an ophthalmologist and an aerospace medicine physician who has a Ph.D. in neuroscience.
-He spent 3 years with psychiatrists and psychologists to study media addiction.
-He sees children with developmental delay because their pediatricians want to rule-out vision problems.
+Dr. Doan is an ophthalmologist and an aerospace medicine physician with a Ph.D. in neuroscience.
+He spent three years with psychiatrists and psychologists to study media addiction.
+He sees children with developmental delays because their pediatricians want to rule out vision problems.
 Often, the children have excellent vision, but a media use history reveals a pattern of excessive media usage in the order of 8 to 10 hours daily.
 He has seen a phenomenon known as virtual autism that completely resolves when entertainment screen time is alleviated or significantly reduced.

-We began reviewing the literature to see if anyone else was coming to the same conclusion and found several seminal thinkers who have already been blazing the path toward a better understanding as to what is really going on here:
+We began reviewing the literature to see if anyone else had come to the same conclusion and found several seminal thinkers who have already been blazing the path toward a better understanding of what is really going on here:

 Cash, H. & McDaniel, K. (2008).
 Video Games and Your Kids: How Parents Stay in Control.
 Issues Press